microsoft/FHIR-Converter/README.md

 This project consists of the following components:

-1. A command-line tool for converting data.
+1. A command-line tool for converting data and managing templates.
 2. [Templates](data/Templates) for HL7 v2 to FHIR conversion.
 3. [Sample data](data/SampleData) for testing purpose.